The secret to maximum air conditioner efficiency

 - Voided warranty.
 Even not properly maintaining your air conditioner, by calling a contractor, can void your warranty.
 If you fiddle with the interior components of your system, it can’t be

-- Lower lifespan.
+determined whether the tinkering caused the issue or if it was a problem with the system. - Lower lifespan.
 Maybe you do fix the problem for now.
 But, how do you know you didn’t damage something that is going to end up causing more problems sooner rather than later?

 - It can be dangerous.
 You don’t want to touch the wrong wires together or put things together incorrectly.
 Like most things, messing with something you aren’t 100% familiar with can have devastating consequences.
 DO NOT RISK IT!